guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/activities/mad_sad_glad_exercise.md

 ## Purpose

-The 'Mad Sad Glad' exercise is a structured framework for emotional reflection and feedback within cooperative housing.
+This exercise is a structured framework for emotional reflection and feedback within cooperative housing.
 It enables participants to articulate experiences, identify areas for improvement, and acknowledge successes, fostering a more cohesive community culture.
-This exercise provides trustees with valuable insights into member sentiment and supports proactive issue resolution.
+For trustees, this exercise provides valuable insights into member sentiment, supporting proactive issue resolution and strategic planning.

 ## Facilitator Guide